 Electric furnaces are less expensive to purchase and install but your electricity bill may be higher, as natural gas is a less expensive energy source.
 Oil furnaces are more common in the northeast of the United States and their upfront costs are cheaper.
 Lastly, we have heat pumps which pull out warmth from surrounding air (rather than burn gas).
 This is best for people who reside in tropical climates and regions where there isn't as much snow or cold winter months.

 Thanks to the top premium brand furnaces, you can stay warm and comfortable this winter—and for many winters to come.
 Today’s gas furnaces are more advanced and efficient than they were in the past.
-Therefore, if you're in the market to purchase or replace your furnace, you may as well get one that’s built to last.
+Therefore, if you're in the market to purchase or get a furnace replacement, you may as well get one that’s built to last.